 so it basically has no parameters to set except the name of license server object.
-The object type for license server should be licengr.
+The object type for license server should be license.

-The license server object should be linked with one or more web servers, as described in section 2.6.
+The license server object should be linked with one or more web servers, as described in section 2.10.
 The web server may impose its own requirements on authentication and/or the use of TLS.
 The floating license server exposes an Updateable programming interface described in section 3.17.2.
 The specific format of updates acceptable by the floating license server is not disclosed; it is private between the floating license server and floating license client.
 However the mechanism for this API exposure is common for all components that implement the Updateable API.
 What is important is that the floating license server having the name licmgr0, when linked with a web server, is published under the URL http://SERVERNAME:PORT/v1/svc/licmgr0, and this URL should be specified in the configuration of floating license clients wishing to access respective floating license server.
-The configuration of a floating license client is described in section 2.7.2.
+The configuration of a floating license client is described in section 2.12.2.

-The floating license server dynamically uses the licenses (leases) from the license document which is specified at its hosting Viinex 3.3 instance.
+The floating license server dynamically uses the licenses (leases) from the license document which is specified at its hosting viinex 3.4 instance.
 When a floating license client requests a license lease from the server, the latter acquires such lease locally on behalf of that client.
 When the client returns the lease, respective licenses get returned to the local pool of licenses.
-In this way all floating license clients connected to the same license server share the same license pool, and the same pool is used for Viinex 3.3 objects that might be co-located with floating license manager (on the same Viinex 3.3 instance).
+In this way all floating license clients connected to the same license server share the same license pool, and the same pool is used for viinex 3.4 objects that might be co-located with floating license manager (on the same viinex 3.4 instance).

 The interaction between license server and its client is designed to be fault-tolerant, i.e. the license lease do not get invalidated when a network fault occurs.
 As a rule, after a short network outage the leases are successfully renewed for both client and server.
 Even if a longer network outage occur, the client "survives" the absence of connection to license server for up to 8 hours.
 The server keeps the expired leases taken by a client as long as there is no lack for licenses.
 Only in that case the expired licenses are considered "released" by the server.
 However even in that case, and also in the case if the license server gets restarted, - the floating license clients continue to work, and attempt to re-acquire the license leases they need.
-The fault only occurs in two cases: when the license client is working for more than 8 hours without the ability to contact the license server, or if after it contacts the license server's explicit refusal to acquire required license leases.
-In this case license manager client shuts down its Viinex 3.3 instance.
+The fault only occurs in two cases: when the license client is working for more than 8 hours without the ability to contact the license server, or if after it contacts the license server, when while attempting to re-acquire the license leases that are currently in use, the client faces server's explicit refusal to acquire required license leases.
+In this case license manager client shuts down its Viinex 3.4 instance.